Playbooks-xyz/playbooks-ui/README.md

 export default App;
 ```

-## Usage
-Import the components you want to use and compose from there.
+Then, import the components you want to use and compose from there.

 ```tsx
 import { Accordion, AccordionBody, AccordionText, AccordionTitle, AccordionToggle } from '@playbooks/ui/accordions';